Hermann Joseph von Steinfeld: Veneration

 Reports of miracles that are said to have happened immediately after his death testify to the veneration of the saint in the late Middle Ages.
 The miracle stories show well-known hagiographic patterns.
 Miraculous healings deal with the blind or almost blind, paralyzed and possessed, but also with everyday complaints such as toothache, sore throat, headache, etc.

 His body was later transferred back to Steinfeld, where his marble tomb and large picture may be seen to the present day.
-By custom apples are left at his tomb, in reference to a legend that Hermann once offered an apple to the Christ Child in the arms of the Madonna in the church of St. Maria im Kapitol at Cologne - who took it.
+By custom, apples are left at his tomb, in reference to a legend that Hermann once offered an apple to the Christ Child in the arms of the Madonna in the church of St. Maria im Kapitol at Cologne - who took it.
 Portions of his relics are at Cologne and at Antwerp.
 His grave in Steinfeld became a pilgrimage destination.
 In the Middle Ages especially by mothers, in modern times by children and pupils.
 The Hermann Josef Festival is held at Steinfeld on the sixth Sunday after Easter.

 The process of his canonization was begun in 1626, at the request of Archbishop Ferdinand of Cologne and the Emperor Ferdinand II, but was interrupted.
 His feast, however, continued to be celebrated on 4 April, by the members of his Order and the name of Hermann was listed in the Premonstratensian supplement to the Roman Martyrology.
 They also celebrate the translation of his relics on 24 May.
-Pope Benedict XIII consecrated an altar in honor of the Blessed Hermann Joseph in the Roman College of the Norbertines in 1728.
+Pope Benedict XIII consecrated an altar in honour of the Blessed Hermann Joseph in the Roman College of the Norbertines in 1728.

 His status as a saint was confirmed by Pope Pius XII in 1958.
 (The Salvatorian Fathers, who had come to occupy the abbey in Steinfeld in modern times, opted to perform this less costly and involved process—known as Confirmatio Cultus—rather than to carry out a full canonization process.)
 His current feast day on the calendar of the diocese of Cologne is 21 May.
 (His mother and sister are listed among the "Blessed".)